-A map of the Arcosa LWS LLC Lightweight Streetman Plant (Streetman Plant) site is shown in Figure 3-1: Streetman Plant Site Overview.
+A map of the Streetman Plant site is shown in Figure 3-1: Streetman Plant Site Overview.
 The property boundary is visible in blue with building locations plotted with a red outline.
-The property boundary and building information were provided to the TCEQ by the owner of the Streetman Plant, Arcosa LWS LLC (Arcosa).
+The property boundary and building information were provided to the TCEQ by the owner of the Streetman Plant, Arcosa LWS, LLC (Arcosa).
+There is a single emissions source of SO2 at the Streetman Plant: a kiln stack for a lightweight aggregate kiln, Emission Point Number (EPN) E3-1, indicated in Figure 3-1 as a blue pin marker.
 The Data Requirements Rule (DRR) monitor sited to monitor SO2 concentrations near the Streetman Plant, the Richland Southeast 1220 Road monitor or Continuous Ambient Monitoring Station 1081 (C1081), is marked as a green triangle in Figure 3-1.
 Also shown in Figure 3-1 is the nonambient air boundary, marked with an orange dashed line, which denotes the section of the Streetman Plant property that the TCEQ considered as nonambient for this attainment demonstration.